Impact of the U.S. Ban on Named Chinese Securities

 There are media reports that the Trump administration is considering prohibiting Americans from investing in Alibaba Group Holding Ltd. and Tencent Holdings Ltd. What is your view on this?

-We are aware of the media reports, but have not seen confirmation of this story from U.S. officials, and we note that there will be a change of administration on January 20, 2021.
 As always, we will comply with all U.S. government rules and regulations as required and applicable to our business.

 This material is provided for informational purposes only and should not be construed as investment advice or an offer to buy, sell, or hold any securities.